kojodoc/kojodoc.github.io/concepts/scala-collections.md

 * [HashMap](#hashmap)

 ### ArrayBuffer
 An ArrayBuffer is a mutable (modifiable), indexed sequence of elements of a given type.
-Elements are located in the ArrayBuffer in the order in which they were added to the buffer.
+An element's location in the ArrayBuffer (its index) is based on the order in which it was added to the buffer.
 [More info](https://alvinalexander.com/scala/arraybuffer-class-methods-syntax-examples-reference).

 Example usage:
 ```scala